-- Where a person is liable to pay Council Tax in respect of any chargeable dwelling and any day, the billing authority for the area in which the dwelling is situated may reduce the amount which he is liable to pay as respect the dwelling and the day to such extent as it thinks fit.
+- Where a person is liable to pay Council Tax in respect of any chargeable dwelling, the billing authority in which the dwelling is situated, may reduce the amount to such an extent as they think fit.

 - This power includes power to reduce an amount to nil and

 - May be exercised in relation to particular cases or by determining a class of cases or by determining a class of case in which liability is to be reduced to an extent provided by the determination.

 Accordingly Coventry City Council can apply discretionary relief in respect of any amount of council tax liability.